RiverLikesMath/RiverLikesMath/README.md

 My current interests are reverse engineering and infosec, but I've had a long interest in functional programming, and you'll see all sorts of stuff here soon enough.

-If you want looking for my coding or math lessons, including interview prep such as data structures and algorithms, best place to reach me is https://riverlikesmath.com/about#contact.
+If you're looking for my coding or math lessons, including interview prep such as data structures and algorithms, best place to reach me is https://riverlikesmath.com/about#contact.
 <!---
 RiverLikesMath/RiverLikesMath is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.